bnwlkr/Daedalus/README.md

 ![alt text](examples/sol1540074477.png)

-Will probably try out some other algorithms for generation and solving to make comparisons in speed and quality
+Uses simple depth-first traversals.
+Will probably try out some other algorithms for generation and solving to make comparisons in speed and quality.